This time of year, it’s normal to feel overwhelmed by the sheer number of commitments booked into your diary.

 - Santa Photos.

 Whoa.
 Undoubtedly, your calendar is filling up with countless obligations this time of year.
-You’ve pencilled in more events than stops on Santa’s annual sleigh tour, but have failed to calendar in anytime for yourself.
+You’ve penciled in more events than stops on Santa’s annual sleigh tour, but have failed to calendar in anytime for yourself.
 The truth is that during this time of year more than any other, you need a way to restore balance, calmness, and organization to your life.
-To be the hostess with the mostess, life of the party, parent of the year, and keep your day job, you need to find a way to be a serene little ball of energy in the centre of the holiday frenzy.
+To be the hostess with the mostess, the life of the party, parent of the year, and keep your day job, you need to find a way to be a serene little ball of energy in the centre of the holiday frenzy.

 Here’s the trick: start first thing.
 Bring respite to your day as soon as you wake up with a morning ritual.
 Creating and sticking to a morning ritual is a tried and proven way to stay sane during the most turbulent of times.
 Just ask world-class performers like Tim Ferriss, Tony Robbins, Oprah Winfrey, and Barack Obama.
 If reliance on their morning rituals helped them through startups, IPOs, and running the United States, then doing the same little things each day will can you stability in a tumultuous world of wrapping paper, Christmas carols, pavlova, and cocktails.